trueos/pkgbase-docs/README.md

  * buildworld (Installs tarball: /usr/dist/world.txz which contains entire buildworld output)
  * buildkernel (Installs tarball: /usr/dist/kernel.txz which contains entire buildkernel output)

-How do I manage these base packages?
+How do I manage these base packages
 -----

 Management is done via the usual 'pkg' commands.
 During upgrades, various conf files in /etc will be merged with local changes and updated.
 Should an un-mergable conflict exist, pkg will create a "<file>.pkgnew" file which contains the new file contents.
 These files can be manually inspected and merged into your existing /etc conf files.